-Receiving contact from a collection agency can be confronting, but it doesn’t have to add insult to injury.
-We understand that being in debt can be stressful and overwhelming, but it doesn’t have to be.
-The team at United Debt Assist can work with the debt collection agency to resolve your accounts and move forward.
+Receiving contact from debt collection agencies can be confronting, but it doesn’t have to add insult to injury.
+We understand that being in debt can be stressful and overwhelming.
+The team at United Debt Assist can work with the debt collection agency to resolve your accounts so that you can move forward.

 What does a debt collection agency do?

-A debt collection agency is a business that specialises in collecting on money owned, otherwise known as debt, to another person or company.
+Debt collection agencies are businesses that specialises in collecting on money owed, otherwise known as debt, to another person or company.
 This debt often comes in two forms: contingent and purchased debt.
 Contingent debt is when a company collects debt for another business, on their behalf.
-Purchased debt is when a company purchases debt from another business, meaning that they legally own the debt moving forward, and you are now indebted to them.
+Purchased debt is when a company purchases debt from another business.
+This means that they legally own the debt moving forward, and you are now indebted to them.

 If you receive contact from a debt collector, here are some tips to make the process a little bit easier.

 If your debt has been purchased by a collection agency, you will have received a Notice of Assignment letter 30 days before they made further contact with you.
 The notice sets out the amount owed on the debt, along with where future payments can be made.
 Keep this on hand, as it will be useful to reference when communicating with the debt collection agency moving forward.